HMS Triton (N15)

 HMS Triton was a submarine of the Royal Navy named for the son of Poseidon and Amphitrite, the personification of the roaring waters.
 She was the lead ship of the T class (or Triton class) of diesel-electric submarines.
-Her keel was laid down on 28 August 1936 by Vickers Armstrong at Barrow-in-Furness.
+Her keel was laid down on 28 August 1936 by Vickers-Armstrongs at Barrow-in-Furness.
 She was launched on 5 October 1937, and commissioned on 9 November 1938.

 Career

 At the onset of the Second World War, Triton was a member of the 2nd Submarine Flotilla.
 From 26–29 August 1939, the flotilla deployed to its war bases at Dundee and Blyth.